ManishKhurmi/manishkhurmi.github.io/README.md

 ![sc](/assets/img/sc_pic_2.png)

-The workflow below shows the over arching strategy, a combination of the quantitative comparison report as an input for an LLM that has been fine tuned for the problem.
+The workflow below shows the overarching strategy, a combination of the quantitative comparison report as an input for an LLM that has been fine tuned for the problem.

 ![sc](/assets/img/sc_pic_3.png)